 Vast stability and reliability

 Modern day calibration capabilities for temperature and thermometers are based upon themoelectric relation between voltage and resistance and realized applying thermocouples and resistance thermometers.
 Starting point is defining the temperature scale according to ITS-90, supporting fixed or triple points.
-The clearly identified cardinal point is water's triple point indicating a liquid, solid and gaseous state at exactly 0,01 °C. A state that can be observed early in the morning on a cold winter day: Lake water is traped under a layer of solid ice, whilst morning mist is floating atop.
-As opposed to freezing point temperature, the triple point is not affected by air pressure, oxygen level and as such repeatable at any time.
+The clearly identified cardinal point is water's triple point indicating a liquid, solid and gaseous state at exactly 0,01 °C. As opposed to freezing point temperature, the triple point is not affected by air pressure, oxygen level and as such repeatable at any time.
 At esz AG's thermometry laboratory the triple point is stabilized and kept alive for a day utilizing a triple point cell.

 Infrared thermometer and Pyrometer Calibration